jpalala/laravel-customjs-boilerplate/README.md

 ## TODO

-- [] setup sanctum
+- [x] setup sanctum
-- [] setup tasks model and be able to get tasks once authenticated
+- [x] be able to load a route that is protected by sanctum